Khadidja Hamdi: Political career

-Hamdi is an outspoken campaigner for Sahrawi women's rights, the value of cultural heritage and the importance of education to young people, especially those, like many Sahrawi who are displaced from their homeland.
-Her work in these areas encourages international support for Sahrawi self-determination and in 2009 Hamdi led the delegation to the 2nd Pan-African Cultural Festival, held in Algiers.
+Hamdi was an outspoken campaigner for Sahrawi women's rights, the value of cultural heritage and the importance of education to young people, especially those, like many Sahrawi who are displaced from their homeland.
+Her work in these areas encouraged international support for Sahrawi self-determination and in 2009 Hamdi led the delegation to the 2nd Pan-African Cultural Festival, held in Algiers.

 During the festival, Hamdi publicly called on the Kingdom of Morocco to obey international law to enable self-determination and independence for the Sahrawi people.
-She has been a vocal critic of the government of Morocco and their treatment of Sahrawi political prisoners, especially about a media black-out that was imposed on a group of 24 activists in 2013.
+She was a vocal critic of the government of Morocco and their treatment of Sahrawi political prisoners, especially about a media black-out that was imposed on a group of 24 activists in 2013.

 Women's rights

-Speaking in public at international events is an important part of Hamdi's ministerial work.
-She has travelled widely discussing Sahrawi rights and the rights of Sahrawi women - women who have often taken up leadership roles within refugee camps.
+Speaking in public at international events was an important part of Hamdi's ministerial work.
+She travelled widely discussing Sahrawi rights and the rights of Sahrawi women – women who have often taken up leadership roles within refugee camps.
 In 2013, Hamdi travelled to Nigeria as part of the Global Power Women Network Africa (GPWNA) event.
 She praised the support the Nigerian government was giving the struggle for independence and commented on how women from all countries in Africa needed to work together to claim, support and expand their human and civil rights.
 She travelled to the UK in 2007 to lobby Members of Parliament, at the invitation of Jeremy Corbyn.
-She spoke alongside activists, Aminetou Haidar and Makaela Wallinder.
+She spoke alongside Aminetou Haidar.
 Hamdi had previously led, with her colleague Zahra Ramdan, the 2003 delegation of the National Union of Saharawi Women on their tour of political party conferences in the UK.
 This tour lasted nineteen days and they canvassed support for the Sahrawi cause and met with political leaders including Tony Blair, Jack Straw and Glenys Kinnock.

-In 2006, in the Week of Solidarity with the SADR held in Algeria, Hamdi spoke to the conference under the title "The Saharawi woman : between duty of liberation and demands of the state".
-She was part of a wider discussion which included Nouria Hafs, the Secretary General of the National Union of Algerian Women, and Saida Benhabilès, the President of the Algerian Women's Movement for Solidarity with Rural Women.
+In 2006, in the Week of Solidarity with the SADR held in Algeria, Hamdi spoke to the conference under the title "The Saharawi woman: between duty of liberation and demands of the state".
+She was part of a wider discussion which included Nouria Hafs, the Secretary-General of the National Union of Algerian Women, and Saida Benhabilès, the President of the Algerian Women's Movement for Solidarity with Rural Women.
 Hamdi had previously led a 2003 delegation of Sahrawi women to the Algerian Popular Assembly, and met with its president Karim Younes.

 Children's rights

-Educating young people about Sahrawi heritage and culture and the access of Sahrawi young people to wider educational opportunities are important areas that Hamdi supports.
+Educating young people about Sahrawi heritage and culture and the access of Sahrawi young people to wider educational opportunities were important areas that Hamdi supported.
 In 2007, whilst in London she also spoke about the Sahrawi struggle at two schools.
-In 2001, Hamdi supported the delegation of Scouting and Guiding in Western Sahara to attend an international forum that eleven young people from the organisation attended.
-She continues to campaign for better access to education in refugee camps.
+In 2001, Hamdi supported the delegation of Scouting and Guiding in Western Sahara to attend an international forum that eleven young people from the organization attended.
+She continued throughout her life to campaign for better access to education in refugee camps.